 Finally, it’s important to note that some (but not all) abbreviations can be pluralised.
 As in the examples ‘CVs’, ‘PCs’ and ‘CEOs’, the general rule here is to simply place a lower-case ‘s’ after the abbreviation as you would any regular word.
 For plural abbreviations, no apostrophe (’) is needed unless the word is possessive.

-Now that you understand the many different types and rules of abbreviations, the final lesson on this topic provides examples of the most common academic abbreviations across seven unique categories .
+Now that you understand the many different types and rules of abbreviations, the final chapter on this topic provides examples of the most common academic abbreviations across seven unique categories .